 minimal surfaces: integrable systems and visualisation

-Led by Dr Katrin Leschke at the University of Leicester, Department of Mathematics, m:iv brought together researchers from five international institutions to work on the study of minimal surfaces: combining the expertise of the network partners in the areas of visualisation, minimal surfaces and integrable systems which allowed new approaches in this research area.
+Led by Dr Katrin Leschke at the University of Leicester, Mathematical Sciences, m:iv brought together researchers from five international institutions to work on the study of minimal surfaces: combining the expertise of the network partners in the areas of visualisation, minimal surfaces and integrable systems which allowed new approaches in this research area.
 The network ran a series of seminars, ranging from introductory presentations to detailed talks on specialised results.
 The seminar series developed the necessary foundations for the research whilst computer experiments were undertaken.
 Extended research visits each year took place between network partners.
 In addition to the seminar series and research visits, the network ran a programme of workshops, hosted in turn by each network partner highlighting their area of research, with the final workshop taking place at Leicester, where the various strands were linked together.

 What are minimal surfaces?

 Minimal surfaces occur in nature: withdrawing a wire loop from soap water, the resulting soap film will minimise the area with the given boundary.
 Since the introduction of minimal surfaces by Lagrange in 1762, the topic of understanding their shapes and properties has thrived through the contributions of numerous famous mathematicians; however, there are still countless important open problems in this area.
 The aim of this international research project is to develop new methods by exploiting the link of minimal surfaces to integrable systems and by using computer-based experiments, with the aim of providing new tools to approach the classical Finite Topology Conjecture.